Wthomas443/Physics-Informed-Machine-Learning/index.md

 ---
-title: Physics-Informed Spectral Harmonic Learning for Reconstructing Fields on the Sphere
+title: Physics-Informed Spectral Harmonic Learning for Reconstructing Fields on a Sphere
 ---
 William Thomas – University of Nottingham